terbshaeusser/ntutils/docs/containers.md

 Parameters:

 * self (`name_t*`): The list instance.
-* index (`size_t`): The index of the item to remove.
+* index (`size_t`): The index of the value to remove.

-Removes the item with the passed index.
+Removes the value with the passed index.
 The index is checked with an assert.

 ### *_clear